 Preparing the Concrete

-The process is simple and fast.
+The process of concrete resurfacing is simple and fast.
 Concrete surface is first ground with coarse grit and then with fine grit.
 The surface is cleaned and allowed to dry.
 A seal coat is then applied over the concrete.

 The concrete sealant may be solvent polymer based, water based, or a reacting polymer that cures when two components are mixed together.

-Epoxy resin is tough and forms a clear, transparent coat or it may be modified with additives to form an opaque coat with a suitable color.
+An epoxy resin floor is tough and forms a clear, transparent coat or it may be modified with additives to form an opaque coat with a suitable color.

 Which Industries Can Use Grind & Seal Concrete Staining

 It is a suitable floor option in a variety of industrial and commercial spaces such as warehouses, manufacturing, retail, animal care, and food service.

 Although this process is commonly referred to as “polished concrete,” there is a slight difference between “grind and seal” and “grind and polish.”